-- Life is happening out there, not in your head.
+- Life is happening out there, not in our heads.

-- Strokes of genius usually come when you’re not staring down the problem.
+- Strokes of genius usually come when we’re not staring down the problem.

-- Your body physically responds with cortisol when you turn a circumstance into a problem in your mind.
-And cortisol is the hormone that slowly throws an unhappy veil over the most wonderful people.
+- Cortisol is the hormone that slowly throws an unhappy veil over the most wonderful people.

-- When you’re stuck in your head, you’re reaffirming the neural pathways of our society’s 2 big lies:
+Being stuck in our own thoughts, we’re reaffirming the neural pathways of our society’s 2 big lies:

 1. “Only the things that seem logical to you are possible for you,” and